What is the #MySciComm Series?

 - How did you get into your type of science communication?
 Think of this as your career trajectory, your scicomm ‘origin story,’ or even just one anecdote that epitomizes how you came to the work you do now.
 After all, the path to a scicomm career is rarely linear!
 (500+ words)

 - What are 1-3 tips/resources you use in your current scicomm work that you would recommend to new or experienced scicomm professionals?
 (200-220 words)

 ESA SciComm Section members are hungry for resources, advice, networking opportunities, and ideas regarding the wide range of professional activities conducted by science communicators.
-We are launching the #MySciComm blog series in order to address some of our membership interests.
+We host the #MySciComm blog series in order to address some of these member interests.

 The path to SciComm isn’t linear.